ashfaq1701/fast-mixer/README.md

 [![See app preview](https://i.imgur.com/Ab8pHij.png)](https://youtu.be/v9aF8kAckFM)

 This project is an open-source sound recorder and mixer for Android based mobile devices and tablets.
-This app can,
+Features of this app are,

 ### Recording Screen
 * Record audio from device's primary microphone or input device attached to the device.